FCDimen/FCDimen/README.md

 # FCDimen

-Python tools for analyzing dimensionality of materials structure with force constants.
+Python tools for analyzing dimensionality of materials structure using force constants.

 ## Installation